Kalabasa/leanrada.com/src/pages/works/wikawik.md

 I’ve also listened to spoken Bibles in different indigenous languages.
 Missionaries make these Bibles for indigenous people in their hopes of saving indigenous peoples from their “paganism”.
 Most of these Bibles have no text versions available, just spoken verses.
 Comparing the translated Bible with the Tagalog and English Bibles side-by-side helped with certain words and phrases.

+I know it's not rigorous research, so I wrote a bunch of disclaimers on the About page.

 In the end, I got up to 82 translations.
 And that is for a single phrase only – the default “good morning”.
 For other phrases, such as “good evening”, not so much.
+I put up some forms for user submitted translations, but no one has ever submitted anything yet.

 ---

-The project was released on Aug 2, just in time for Buwan ng Wika.

 It was a fun and educational project.
-It made me appreciate the Philippine languages more and understand the linguistic oppression and pressure applied by the imposed national languages.
+It made me appreciate the Philippine languages more and discover a glimpse of the cultures around the Philippines!

-If you look at the map, only a relatively small population have Tagalog as their primary language, compared to the other major languages.
-In most of the other regions, it’s usually either Ilocano or Cebuano as the lingua franca.
-Yet, the official national language was chosen to be Tagalog. <small>Why not teach both?
-Why not all three?
-We would all be multilingual then.</small>

-Even then, Tagalog is gradually being usurped by English in some areas!
-(See [Taglish](https://en.wikipedia.org/wiki/Taglish))

-You may have heard of [China imposing Mandarin on Tibetan schools](https://www.reuters.com/article/us-china-education-tibet/tibetan-language-learning-eroded-under-chinas-bilingual-education-rights-group-idUSKBN20S13W).
-The situation sounds similar, albeit without the whole invasion thingy.
-This is how a language dies.
-It starts with the children.
-When they stop learning and speaking the language, they stop passing it down to _their_ children, and the language dies.

-The good news is that Philippines recently introduced the mother tongue-based education policy, but it sounded like the implementation faced some challenges.
-Then again, there have been motions to revert back to English as medium of instruction in education. 🤷‍♂️

 <video muted autoplay loop>
   <source src="../video/wikawik_intro.mp4">
   <a href="../video/wikawik_intro.mp4">Video of a version of the intro animation</a>
 </video>

-I hope we all embrace our differences and celebrate our diversity, is all what I’m saying.
+I hope we all embrace our differences and celebrate our diversity!

 Here’s a link to the [webapp](https://kalabasa.github.io/wikawik/).
 Salamat sa pagbisita!